mlukasek/M5_NightscoutMon/README.md

 ### Revisions:

+#### *** 20 June 2019 ***
+Split of Nightscout read and display code (this should allow simpler user display code update and more different "faces" from users).<br/>
+New concept of display pages (different display designs, information, faces).<br/>
+Switch page by short press of the right button.<br/>
+Power OFF by the right button long press (4 seconds).<br/>
+Right button works also as power ON after power off by this button.<br/>
+New page added with large simple info (large BG, clock, delta + arrow and  few icons only).<br/>
+New M5NS.INI key "default_page" added (default 0).<br/>
+Smaller WiFi symbol (now as blue WiFi icon in 2 sizes for the 2 different Nightscout queries).<br/>
+Buttons do not work during Nightscout communication (blue WiFi symbol displayed).<br/>
+Bigger delta value even with COB+IOB values displayed (COB: and IOB: shortened to C: and I: ).<br/>
+Errors now logged silently (log can be displayed as the last page).<br/>
+Warning triangle icon added to show that errors are in the log (up to 5 errors - grey, more - yellow).
+Only last 10 errors can be displayed.<br/>
+New M5NS.INI key "restart_at_time" added (default no restart) to restart M5Stack regularly at predefined time to reconnect to WiFi access point and clear possible other errors.
+No startup sound during soft restart, snooze state reapplied, errors cleared.<br/>
+New M5NS.INI key "restart_at_logged_errors" added (default no restart) to restart M5Stack after predefined amount of errors logged in error log to reconnect to WiFi access point and clear possible other errors.
+No startup sound during soft restart, snooze state reapplied, errors cleared.<br/>
+Right button power icon changed to door icon to better express the page change/power off functions.<br/>

 #### *** 12 June 2019 ***
 More silent speaker.
 Found the way how to switch off adc1 after sound play.<br/>
 Added token key in M5NS.INI to allow connection to secured Nightscout sites (thanks to Peter Leimbach).<br/>